OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug_exposure/DEX24_Counts_of_days_supply.md

 # DEX24: Counts of days supply

 ## Description
 | This query is used to count days supply values across all drug exposure records.
-The input to the query is a value (or a comma-separated list of values) of a days_supply.
-If the clause is omitted, all possible values of days_supply are summarized.

 ## Input